Fort Edmonton: First Fort Edmonton (1795–1802)

 In the summer of 1795, the North West Company constructed Fort Augustus where the Sturgeon River meets the North Saskatchewan River, just north of the present-day city of Fort Saskatchewan, approximately 35 km northeast of the final Fort Edmonton (near the present-day Alberta Legislature Building in Edmonton).
-A few months later (on Oct.
-5, 1795), Hudson's Bay began to construct Edmonton House close by, taking advantage of the same two rivers; in a possible revelation of the competitive nature of the companies, Fort Augustus and Edmonton House's distance was described as being a "musket-shot" apart, yet the proximity also offered mutual security to the European traders of both companies in a land where they were all intruders.
+A few months later (on October 5, 1795), the HBC began to construct Edmonton House close by, taking advantage of the same two rivers; in a possible revelation of the competitive nature of the companies, Fort Augustus and Edmonton House's distance was described as being a "musket-shot" apart, yet the proximity also offered mutual security to the European traders of both companies in a land where they were all intruders.

 Edmonton House, and the subsequent forts, was named by John Peter Pruden, clerk to the HBC's George Sutherland.
 The Fort was named after Edmonton, Middlesex, England, birthplace of both Pruden and HBC Deputy Governor Sir James Winter Lake.

 In addition to the NWC-HBC rivalry, two or three competing fur-trading posts were also built nearby.
 Grants Company, independent fur buyer Francois Beaubien and the new North West Company (XY Company) reportedly built forts near Fort Edmonton/Fort Augustus located at Fort Saskatchewan and Rossdale.

+The area adjacent to Fort Edmonton was site of major wildfire in 1798.
+It took eight lives.